ovh/docs/pages/platform/data-processing/40_TUTORIAL_calculate_pi/guide.en-gb.md

 ---
 title: Python : Calculating π number with Apache Spark
 slug: pi-spark
-excerpt: Calculting π number is a basic example about how using Apache Spark.
+excerpt: Calculting π number is a basic example about how to use Apache Spark.
 Let's find how !
 section: Tutorials
 order: 0
 ---